MaheshT18/DevinAI--Personalized-Voice-Assistant/README.md

 17. **googletrans**: A Python library that provides a simple interface to Google Translate API, allowing users to easily translate text from one language to another programmatically.
 18. **PyInstaller**: Converts Python scripts into standalone executables, making it easy to distribute Python applications to users who don't have Python installed.

-# How to Use DevinAI
-1) Take the project: Make sure you have cloned the repository and set up your environment.

-2) Run the main script: python **"Devin_main.py"**

-3) Enter the password: When prompted, enter the password **'DevinAI'** to start using the assistant .
-You can change this password in the code if needed.

-4) Speak **"Wake Up"** to Start performing tasks.

-5) Exit the program: **"Finally sleep"**: This command will exit the program gracefully.